p-ranav/csv2/README.md

 * Blazing fast - Fast line reader coupled with generous use of `std::string_view` to minimize allocations/copies.
 * Single-threaded - No additional worker threads.
 * Lazy evaluated - Tokenization is not performed until `read_row()` is called.
-* Configurable - Set your dialect with `csv2::option`.
 * MIT License.

 ```cpp